Can You Cancel a Timeshare?

 Many people invest in a timeshare, then review the contract and realize they’re getting a terrible deal.
 Besides, timeshares often come with extra expenses that weren’t disclosed upfront.

-All of this can lead to a case of buyer’s remorse and an eagerness to get out of your timeshare agreement.
+All of this can lead to buyer’s remorse and a desire to exit your timeshare agreement.
 But it’s important to understand that a timeshare is no ordinary purchase.

 The Laws on Canceling a Timeshare

 The FTC has a three-day “cooling off period” for large purchases, but unfortunately, it does not apply to real estate transactions.
-However, most states do give buyers a short window of opportunity to cancel their contracts.
+However, most states provide buyers with a short window to cancel their contracts.

-So if you’re looking for ways to get out of your timeshare contract, you’ll want to start by researching the laws in the state where you purchased the timeshare.
-Find out how long you have to cancel the contract and whether there are special protections in place for buyers.
+If you’re looking to get out of your timeshare contract, start by researching the laws in the state where you purchased it.
+Find out how long you have to cancel the contract and whether there are any special protections for buyers.

 Here is an overview of the timeshare laws in several states:

-If your state doesn’t give you the right to cancel, make sure to check your timeshare agreement.
-The contract may outline a cancellation right.
+If your state doesn’t allow you to cancel, check your timeshare agreement.
+The contract may include a right of cancellation.

 How to Cancel a Timeshare

 Now that you’ve decided to cancel your timeshare, how do you go about doing it?
-You want to act quickly, but you also want to be strategic about it, or you could miss the cancellation window altogether.
+You want to act quickly, but you also want to be strategic, or you could miss the cancellation window altogether.

 Here are four steps you can take to cancel a timeshare contract: